 Being the cultural capital of a city ain’t an easy title to live up to, but Pest does that in style.
-It has everything from monuments, history, castles to cool bars, cafes and food markets.
+It has everything from monuments, history and castles to cool bars, cafes and food markets.
 Add to that dollops of energy.
 I was totally in love with this part of Budapest by the end of my first day.
 Though I must add that District VII had a lot to do with that, and it is no wonder that it is one of the hippest neighborhoods of Budapest.
 Go on, spend lots of time here, you will not regret it.

 A wall covered in Rubik’s cube graffiti.
 Unassuming buildings with cemented facades.
 Scattered bars.
 Tiny fast food joints.
 And another street food market.
 Pest’s Jewish Quarter has a surprise at every turn.
-Neglected for many years after World War II, the whole area has really come into its own with a mix of designer stores, art galleries and restaurants.
+Neglected for many years after World War II, the whole area has really come into its own with a mix of bars, pubs and restaurants.
 Is it any surprise then that the quarter lies at the very heart of District VII?
 I spent hours wandering in its streets, and kept going back every single day of my stay.
 Staying in an Airbnb near the State Opera House, the area was a barely a minute’s walk away.

 Pest, and precisely Pest’s Jewish quarter, has amazing concept bars and some of the quirkiest pubs ever (Yes I am talking about ruin pubs in part).
 And they do not disappoint.
 Kazinczy street is probably the busiest street around and worth checking out for bar hopping.
 Here are some I tried and would definitely recommend.